Watch Video – Creating KPI Dashboard in Excel – Part 1/3

 Below it, there is a bullet chart that shows the KPIs Vs. Peer Average comparison for the selected company.

 I have broken down this dashboard creation process into 3 parts.
-In today’s article, I will show you how to create the dynamic scatter chart.
+In today’s article, I will show you how to create a dynamic scatter chart.

 KPI Dashboard in Excel – Dynamic Scatter Chart